matafokka/SynthFlight/README.md

 It will support older browsers and IE >= 9 in the stable release.

+## Can a local copy work offline?
+Yes.

 ## Why did you release such an unstable version?
 To pass a subject.